Nawuebben/Vanguard-Case-Study/README.md

 * __How did the idea for the company (or project) come about?__

-    The idea for the Vanguard group (most commonly known as just Vanguard) was conceived whilst John Boyle was employed with the Wellington Management Co.
-John Bogle
+    The idea for the Vanguard group (most commonly known as just Vanguard), was conceived whilst John Bogle was employed with the Wellington Management Co.
+Mr. Bogle became interested in index funds when he learning about the *Standard & Poors*.
+Bogle was eventually promoted to Chairman at Wellington, only to make an investment decision that decidely ended his role at the company.
+Precending this blunder he was not allowed to manage money within the company anymore.
+His curiousity grew from there, and he decided he wanted to make his own index fund.
+He found ETF's to more safe and allowed the customer to invest in the sector itself, instead of just stock in a company.
+Not long after Boyle would create a new type of account that he did not have to manage.
+It wasn't long before Bogle had created the _First Index Investment Trust_ in 1976.
+This was essentially the antecedent to the **Vanguard 500**.

 * How is the company funded?
 How much funding have they received?

+  The company is funded mainly by two seperate classes: Investment funds, and Admiral funds.
+The latter usually will have a lower cost of expense, yet the minimun investment will generally be higher than the assets put into the investment funds.

 ## Business Activities